chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05_obj.md

 ccm = pd.read_stata(url)
 ```

-## So... your main challenge
+## So, your main challenge...

-...Is to create variables that measure risks for each firm.
+... is to create variables that measure risks for each firm.
 Please return to the main assignment page now and continue.